abe-berkley-vigil/Breast-Cancer-Classification---SE489/docker/README.md

 # Docker

 ## Overview
-In the Breast Cancer Classification project we have two docker files.
+In the Breast Cancer Classification project we have three docker files.

 - `train.dockerfile` - The train image is run when we want to train the model.
 - `predict.dockerfile` - The predict image is run when we want to generate predictions.
+- `run.dockerfile` - This is used for whole project deployments

 ## Docker Installation Instructions